-Family members are a student's most influential educator and a significant determinant of student success.
+Family members are students' most influential educators and a significant determinant of student success.
 However, they might not be aware of how to support their child's literacy development.
 As educators and community organizations, we can help families by letting them know: